hugou74130/holbertonschool-printf/README.md

 │   └── test_main.c        # Main test file
 │
 ├── README.md              # This file
-└── .gitignore             # Files to ignore by git
 ```

 ## 🏁 Getting Started <a name = "getting_started"></a>